-In Red Dwarf, the titular ship suffers its accident because Rimmer hasn't fixed the drive-plate properly.
+In Red Dwarf, the ship suffers its accident because Rimmer hasn't fixed the drive-plate properly.

 Doctor Who: The Doctor was only able to destroy the threat of the Daleks during the "last great Time War" by also destroying the other Time Lords and his home planet Gallifrey.
-Despite this, the Daleks and The Master have managed to survive.
-One of the surviving Daleks even went back into the Time War and ensured that Davros would survive.
+Despite this, the Daleks, The Master, and Davros have managed to survive.

 He also destroyed Gallifrey in the Eighth Doctor Adventures novel The Ancestor Cell, and, to be fair, it was for a good reason and they were being assholes anyway.
 He developed Trauma-Induced Amnesia as a result.
 Then it turned out that the amnesia was in part due to the fact Gallifrey had been kind of stored in his head.
 How's that for a "brain the size of a planet"?

 "The Day of the Doctor" depicts the last day of the Time War when the Doctor destroyed Gallifrey.
 After meeting the Tenth and Eleventh Doctors, the three decide to embark on a radical plan to change their own personal timeline, faking the destruction of Gallifrey by shunting the planet into another universe.

 Captain Hero in Drawn Together tossed his home planet Zebulon into its sun in the episode "Little Orphan Hero," which was basically a parody of Superman's backstory.